-Our customers are mostly corporates engaged in the iron & steel manufacturing.
-Coal is sold to industrial units operating in different segments.
+Coal is sold mainly to the customers for their captive power plant.
 Eco bricks are supplied to end use customers including corporates in real estate sector and individuals.
-In export market, we supply ferro alloys to large steel mills and multinational trading houses.

 IV.
 Employees

 - 18. Details as at the end of Financial Year - a.
 Employees and workers (including differently abled):